1. Who first discovered the ruins of Harappa?

 Explanation: Excavations show cultural continuity in Banawali, Haryana.

-24. Evidence of a large granary was found at:
+24. Evidence of a large granary was found at ____________.

 A) Harappa and Mohenjo-daro